 Benefits of Life Insurance Trusts

-• Beneficiaries usually receive the money quickly, as there’s no need to wait for probate.
+• Faster access to funds: Beneficiaries can receive the money quickly, as the payout does not have to wait for probate.

 Types of Trusts

-• Discretionary trusts give trustees the power to decide how and when to distribute the money.
+• Discretionary trusts: Trustees have the power to decide how and when to distribute the money among a group of potential beneficiaries.
+This offers flexibility if circumstances change.

 Setting Up a Trust